Learning Evolution via Optimization Knowledge Adaptation: Experiments

+We compare OKAEM with three types of methods: 1) Manual prompt \cite{pmlr-v139-radford21a}, which uses carefully crafted templates for zero-shot evaluation.
+2) CMAES \cite{ijcai2023p187,chao2024match}, a state-of-the-art black-box prompt tuning algorithm widely used to optimize prompts.
+3) OKAEM-ST, a variant of OKAEM that performs only adaptive optimization without pre-training.
+Additionally, we employ CMAES for prompt tuning on the Caltech101 dataset to generate prior knowledge for pre-training OKAEM.
+Once trained, OKAEM directly tunes prompts across all datasets without separate pre-training for each one.

-\subsection{Problem configuration}
+\subsubsection{Problem configuration}

-In alignment with the experimental setup in \cite{zhou2022learning}, the same 16-shot split for prompt tuning is employed across all methods.
-Evaluation is conducted on the full test sets for comparison.
+In alignment with the experimental setup in \cite{zhou2022learning}, the same 16-shot split is used for prompt tuning in all methods.
+Evaluation is carried out on full test sets for comparison.

-Following the model configuration adopted in \cite{ijcai2023p187}, the open-source CLIP model with ViT-B/32 is used as the backbone for the visual encoder.
+Following the configuration of the model adopted in \cite{ijcai2023p187}, the open-source CLIP model with ViT-B/32 is used as the backbone for the visual encoder.
 The intrinsic dimension is set to 1000.
 The vision prompt length and language prompt length are set to 8 and 5, respectively.

-\subsection{Parameter setting}
+\subsubsection{Parameter setting}

-All experiments are conducted on a Linux platform with a GPU 2080Ti (Memory: 12 GB, CUDA version: 11.3).
-The general settings are as follows: \begin{itemize} \item Loss function: Cross entropy. \item Number of independent runs: 5. \item Population size $N$: 12 for SUN397 to prevent memory overflow during parallel computing, and 20 for other datasets. \item Interval for calculating test accuracy: Every 12 evaluations. \item Maximum number of evaluations $F$: See Supplementary Table \ref{tab:dataset-stats}. \end{itemize}
+All experiments are conducted on a Linux platform with a GPU 2080Ti (Memory: 12 GB, CUDA version: 11.3) \footnote{The prompt tuning for visual-language models is detailed in \url{https://github.com/BruthYU/BPT-VLM}.}.
+The general settings are as follows: \begin{itemize} \item Loss function: Cross entropy. \item Number of independent runs: 5. \item Population size $N$: 12 for SUN397 to prevent memory overflow during parallel computing, and 20 for other datasets. \item Interval for calculating test accuracy: Every 12 evaluations. \item Maximum number of evaluations $F$: See Table \ref{tab:dataset-stats}. \end{itemize}

 The configuration of the manual prompt is consistent with \cite{pmlr-v139-radford21a}.
 The main control parameters of CMAES are automatically adjusted.
-Other hyperparameters of CMAES are tuned using grid search to determine the optimal combination (see Supplementary Table \ref{tab:parameters} for specific settings).
-The parameter settings for OKAEM/OKAEM-FT are provided as follows:
+Other hyperparameters of CMAES are tuned using grid search to determine the optimal combination (see Table \ref{tab:parameters} for specific settings).
+The parameter settings for all methods can be found in Supplementary Appendix C.